JonathanMcCaffrey/jonathanmc/src/content/resume/resume.md

 ]
 ---

-In the industry since 2012 while playing a pivotal role in all aspects of our software stack while developing native **iOS** and **Android** applications.
+In the industry since 2012, while playing a pivotal role in all aspects of our software stack while developing native **iOS** and **Android** applications.
 Worked on several projects from design to release, and improved products with features and patches based on customer feedback and data.
-Moved on to maintaining clients APIs, test automation, tooling, and customer success, on cloud-based technology.
+Moved on to maintaining client APIs, test automation, tooling, and customer success, on cloud-based technology.
+Currently working in the web development space with React.js.